Trees & Plants

 San Marcos, TX 78666

-Purpose: The Native Prairies Association of Texas (NPAT) is a non-profit membership organization and land trust dedicated to the conservation, restoration, and appreciation of native prairies, savannas, and other grasslands in Texas.
-NPAT protects 3,927 acres of native Texas prairie, including over 100 acres of endangered/threatened tallgrass prairie.
+Purpose: The Native Prairies Association of Texas (NPAT) is a nonprofit membership organization and accredited land trust dedicated to the conservation, restoration, and appreciation of native prairies, savannas, and other grasslands in Texas.
+NPAT protects more than 4,000 acres of native Texas prairie, including over 100 acres of endangered/threatened tallgrass prairie.

-Meetings: Austin chapter has regular meetings, field trips, and volunteer opportunities; see Web site for more information.
+Meetings: Central Texas chapter has regular meetings, field trips, monthly workdays, and volunteer opportunities; see Web site for more information.

-Newsletters/Publications: Newsletter published 3 times/year; included with membership
+Newsletters/Publications: Print newsletter published 2 times/year; included with membership, monthly e-mail newsletter.

 P.O.
 Box 49268